chpxu/vscode-firefox-quantum-themes/SCREENSHOTS.md

 ## Screenshots:

-Here are the latest screenshots of this theme.
-This is in the layout of `Dark` on the right and `Light` on the left.
+Here are some screenshots of this theme.

 Please note, the code presented here is 100% not mine, and was copied from open-source projects.
 All sources to these projects have been credited.

 ### Batch